Skip to main content

 • Research new technology and evaluate its potential benefit

 Many computer systems analysts have a bachelor’s degree in computer or information science, but those aren't your only options.
-Since you have to evaluate IT needs in the context of business goals properly, you might also consider business courses or choose a business major with a computer science concentration, according to BLS.
+Since you have to evaluate IT needs in the context of business goals properly, you might also consider business courses or choose a business major, according to BLS.

 Information Security Analysts

-Information security analysts are charged with protecting a person or organization’s computer networks and data by monitoring those networks for cyber attacks and intrusions.
+Information security analysts are charged with protecting a person or organization’s computer networks and data by monitoring those networks for cyber attacks and intrusions, BLS said.
 Security analysts are often intimately involved in planning for a possible security breach and data recovery plan so companies can continue to operate if they are hacked.

 • Developing, recommending and updating an organization’s computer security protocols